-- Controller.
+- Incident Controller.

+- MERC

 - Support agency commanders (or their representatives).

 - Health commander (functional commander of supporting health agencies).

-- Recovery manager.
+- Regional or Municipal Recovery Manager.

 - Emergency response coordinator (or representative).

 - Other specialist persons as required.

 - Local government.

 The IEMT considers the efficacy of potential control strategies.
 The Incident Controller will task support agency or functional commanders to implement a strategy or to provide resources in support of these strategies.
 Support agency commanders then implement the allocated strategy through their respective command structures, and report back to the Incident Controller as to the success or otherwise of the strategy.